amraw/SBCP-message-chat-room/README.txt

 -----------------------------------------------

-To compile the code, run the makefile: make -f make_serv_client Run the server by using the command line: ./server
+To compile the code, run the makefile: make -f makefile Run the server by using the command line: ./server
 Run the client by using the command line: ./client